 Pre-employment physical exams at our urgent care Rockville, MD office starts with a measurement of your vital signs.

 To start, a nurse will record your weight, blood pressure, pulse and temperature.

 You will then answer a number of questions regarding any medications or supplements you might be taking.
 Some drugs and nutritional supplements can cause drowsiness, nausea and other potentially dangerous side effects.
 If you’re going to be operating machinery or performing a dangerous job, not being completely awake and aware can be a job hazard.

 If you are hired for a high-stress job, the company might also want to know how you handle pressure.
-For this, your doctor might ask questions regarding depression symptoms, changes in mood and behavior, and how you deal with stress.
-People who turn to smoking or other habits to mitigate stress might not be a good fit for certain jobs, so your doctor will look into this as well.
+For this, your provider might ask questions regarding depression symptoms, changes in mood and behavior, and how you deal with stress.
+People who turn to smoking or other habits to mitigate stress might not be a good fit for certain jobs, so your provider will look into this as well.

 Alcohol and Drug Tests

 Alcohol and drug tests have become standard in many companies, and you might be asked to undergo one in order to get a job.
 Drug/alcohol tests are especially important in high-risk jobs, where employees are handling dangerous or heavy equipment and being intoxicated can result not only in personal harm but also in harm to others and to property.

 Alcohol and drug tests can be performed in a number of ways.
 Breathalyzers, blood tests, urine tests, hair testing and even mouth swaps are all options.
 The chosen method depends on what the employer is looking for and how fast the results are needed.

 Aside from the basic checkup performed by the nurse, your provider will also check your reflexes, range of motion (and joint health), heart health and respiratory function, hearing issues and pupil dilation.
 All of these basic checks can help give your provider a more accurate picture of your health status.